 3. Maintain the well - earthquakes and ground movements can damage a well head

-4. Look into the history of your land in case any existing or historical activites nearby may affect well water quality
+4. Look into the history of your land in case any existing or historical activities nearby may affect well water quality

-5. Find out how your well has been constucted and operates so that you can preserve it.
+5. Find out how your well has been constructed and operates so that you can preserve it.
 Ask your regional council or driller for more information

 Well construction – in particular it's worth finding out: